 We carry the past with us, but how?
 I’m interested in the nature of attachment.
 What’s more evocative: The name on a recently unearthed invitation?
 Its color and weight?
 The particular typeface?
 (I’m easily moved by a typeface.)
 What are we preserving when we preserve a key to a door that no longer exists?

 You don’t have to have visited New England to have vacationed in Point Russe.
-From elementary school on we understand that summer is a time out of time with its own narrative arc.
+From elementary school on we understand that summer is a time out of time with its own mythic arc.
 Beloved recurring traditions vye with tantalizing new prospects.
 This year I’m going to—Win the cup!
 Shoot the moon!
 Make Aphrodite notice me!